 3. Plain-woven Linen

-Plain-woven Linen is a highly durable as well as smooth linen fabric plainly woven.
+Plain-woven Linen is a highly durable and smooth linen fabric plainly woven.
 Because its primary application is for wiping glassware, this particular form of linen is also known as “glass toweling.”

 Because of its loose weave, this kind of cloth is more absorbent.
 Because of its exceptional durability, it is the best option for cleaning and often used fine linens.
 Dish and hand towels, among other sorts of towels, are frequently made from this kind of linen.